mlund/jupyter-course/README.md

 All dates from 10:15 to 15:00.

 **Location:**
-- 3/12/2018: _lecture hall_, Fysicum, Sölvegatan 14
+- December 3, 2018: lecture hall, Fysicum, Sölvegatan 14
-- 4/12/2018: _HUB_, Department of Astronomy and Theoretical Physics, Sölvegatan 27
+- December 4, 2018: lecture hall _HUB_, Department of Astronomy and Theoretical Physics, Sölvegatan 27
-- 5/12/2018: _Cassiopeia_, Department of Astronomy and Theoretical Physics, Sölvegatan 27
+- December 5, 2018: lecture hall _Cassiopeia_, Department of Astronomy and Theoretical Physics, Sölvegatan 27

 The course consists of five full days: three with alternating [video lectures](https://www.youtube.com/playlist?list=PLto3nNV9nKZlXSWOAqmmn4J7csD4I6a2d) and hands-on exercises, and two days with project presentations.
 The notebooks shown in the video lectures are available as Notebooks on this site in the [lectures](lectures) folder.